omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Changing a Module Parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To change a module parameter, right-click on it and select the :guilabel:`Parameters...` menu item from the context menu.
+To change a module parameter, right-click on it and select the :guilabel:`Parameters` menu item from the context menu.
 The dialog allows you to add or remove module parameters or assign value to them.

 .. figure:: pictures/NED-Parameters.png